NIFTy-PPL/JAXbind/paper/paper.md

 Currently, `JAXbind` only supports primitives that act on CPU memory.
 In the future, GPU support could be added analogous to the CPU backend.
-Note, the automatic differentiation in JAX is backend agnostic and would thus not require any additional bindings.
+The automatic differentiation in JAX is backend agnostic and would thus not require any additional bindings.

 # Acknowledgements